unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 {{% col %}}

 ### Docker Swarm
-- stuck to the docker ecosystem,
+- makes use of the docker ecosystem:
   - it does not support other container runtimes,
-  - it requires docker primitives to be used to manage the environment.
+  - relies on docker primitives to be used to manage the environment.
-- the only way to manage the environment is through the `docker-compose.yml` file.
+- the environment is managed through the `docker-compose.yml` file.

 ### Example with a Docker Stack:

 ```
 docker stack deploy -c docker-compose.yml <stack_name>
 ```
-__Docker primitives required to build the environment__
+__Docker primitives to build the environment__

 {{% /col %}} {{% col %}}

 ### Kubernetes
-- **"everything is an object"**
+- Adheres to the principle **"everything is an object"**
-  - broader range of objects to customise the production environment,
+  - broader range of objects to shape the production environment,
   - external declarative tool, named `kubectl`, to manage the environment.
 - it can be configured to work upon different container runtimes, such as *Docker*, *containerd*, *CRI-O*, etc.